-- The total has gone OVER in eight of the Pacers' last 10 games with a closing total of 193.0 or less.
+- The total has gone UNDER in the Thunder's last four games as underdogs.

-- The Raptors are 4-1 SU and 5-0 ATS in their last five games after an ATS loss.
+- The Thunder are 1-5 ATS in their last six games after winning as an underdog.

 After knocking off the San Antonio Spurs in the second round, OKC continues to come up huge on the road.
 In the regular season, the Spurs and Warriors combined for a 79-3 home record.
 So far in the postseason, they’re 1-3 at home against the Thunder.
 That’s pretty damn impressive.